Skip to content

 With home prices on the up and up, the idea is that you can eventually gain considerable ownership in your home without ever paying any money toward the principal balance.

-• The interest-only option typically isn’t free
+- The interest-only option typically isn’t a free add-on

-• Expect either a higher mortgage rate
+- Expect either a higher mortgage rate for the option

-• Or higher closing costs
+- Or higher closing costs thanks to a pricing adjustment

-Interest-only loans usually come at a cost too, about .125 to .25 to the fee, or perhaps .125 (1/8) to the interest rate.
+Interest-only loans usually come at a cost, maybe 0.25 to the fee, or perhaps .125 (1/8) to the interest rate.

 But it really depends on what you plan to do with your home, and if you see yourself owning the property outright at some point.